I do high quality work, with great attention to detail, and easily work collaboratively.

 As both a presenter and attendee, I participate in historical costuming events, scholarly conferences, and educational organizations around the world.
 I seek out opportunities to volunteer in my community.
 Most recently, I helped make costumes for Seattle Historical Arts for Kids.

-Happily back in France, I have lived in Seattle, San Francisco, Paris, and Montreal, Canada.
-Now I’m living in the Côte d’Or region of France, where I have bought an 18th century manor house, or hôtel particulier.
+Happily back in France, I have lived in Seattle, San Francisco, Paris, and Montreal.
+Now I’m living in the Côte d’Or region of France, where I have bought an 18th century manor house (hôtel particulier) to renovate and offer as an event venue and B&B. Tissus Anciens is my new fabric business, which offers reproductions of 18th century printed textiles in my personal collection.